jackdewinter/pymarkdown/newdocs/src/plugins/rule_md005.md

  * Misaligned item
 ```

-A failure for this rule for Ordered List elements is a bit more nuanced as this
-rule supports both left aligned and right aligned lists.
-That means that either
-the first character must match the indentation of the list or the list delimiter
-character (`.` or `)`) must match.
-Therefore:
+> **Explanation**: The third item is indented by one space more than the first two items.
+This violates the rule because all items at the same nesting level should start at the same horizontal position.

+Unlike the previous unordered list example, this ordered list fails because the second item's indentation does not align with the first item's start or delimiter.

 ```Markdown
 1. First item
  2. Second Item
 ```

-fails because neither the first character's indentation nor the delimiter
-character's indentation matches.

-A slightly more nuanced failure scenario involved the combining of multiple
-types of alignment within Ordered Sublists.
-For example:
+> **Explanation**: The first item starts at column 0.
+The second item starts at column 1, which misaligns both the text content and the delimiter (`.`) relative to the first item.
+This violates the rule's requirement for consistent indentation or alignment.

+Unlike the previous single-list examples, this scenario involves sublists with mixed alignment styles, causing a violation when the overall list alignment is inconsistent.

 ```Markdown
 1. Item 1